 - If you have kidney problems.

-- If you have heart problems; smoke; or have diseases that increase your risk of heart disease, such as high blood pressure, high cholesterol, or diabetes.
+- If you have heart problems; smoke; or have diseases that increase your risk of heart disease, such as high blood pressure, high , or .

 - If you have any other medical conditions.

 - If you drink alcoholic beverages or take medicines that contain alcohol.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV or are taking Triumeq.